Tomn94/Subtle-Subtitles/README.md

 > - New tips and Contact under the Info button
 > - Tint color change, UI tweaks and bug fixes
 >
-> Feel free to rate the app if you like it!<br>
+> Feel free to rate the app if you like it!\
 > You can contact me on Twitter for any feedback: @tomn94

-###v1.5 · 25/06/2016
+### v1.5 · 25/06/2016
 > Subtle Subtitles has found many users, thank you all!
 >
-> - Download and Share subtitles right from the Search screen!<br>
+> - Download and Share subtitles right from the Search screen!\
 > Long press or swipe on a search result to reveal these actions.
 >
-> - Fix for Non-Latin Languages, including Russian and Greek<br>
+> - Fix for Non-Latin Languages, including Russian and Greek\
-> Be sure to check Encoding Settings in the Player if you see any strange character!<br>
+> Be sure to check Encoding Settings in the Player if you see any strange character!\
 > Your settings will be applied and saved for the next time.
 >
 > - Subtitles are now stored in cache so you won't download them twice in a row
 >
-> - Added more keyboard shortcuts<br>
+> - Added more keyboard shortcuts\
 > On the iPad, press Cmd to see them all for a given screen
 >
 > - Free In-App Purchase fixes included